Caleb Gattegno: Pedagogical approach

 Gattegno's pedagogical approach is characterised by propositions based on the observation of human learning in many and varied situations.
-This is a description of three of these propositions.
 He was also influenced by the works of Jean Piaget and worked on introducing the implications of the latter's cognitive theory on education.

 Learning and effort

 Gattegno noticed that there is an "energy budget" for learning.
 Human beings have a highly developed sense of the economics of their own energy and are very sensitive to the cost involved in using it.
 It is therefore essential to teach in ways that are efficient in terms of the amount of energy spent by learners.
 To be able to quantitively determine whether one method was more efficient than another, he created a unit of measurement for the effort used to learn.
 He called that unit an ogden, and one can only say an ogden has been spent if the learning was done outside of ordinary functionings, and was retained.
 For example, learning one word in a foreign language costs one ogden, but if the word cannot be recalled, the ogden has not truly been spent.
 Gattegno's teaching materials and techniques were designed to be economical with ogdens, so that the greatest amount of information can be recalled with the least sense of effort.
 In 1970s, he collaborated with the film maker Joeseph Koenig.
 They produced one-minute television films that featured animation contents that presented: 1) raw data on how the English language works; 2) the language's spatial ordering; 3) the effects of transformations; and, 4) the concepts of insertion, reversal, substitution, and addition.

 For Gattegno, certain kinds of learning are very expensive in terms of energy, i.e., ogdens, while others are practically free.
-Memorization is a very expensive way to learn.
-The energy cost can be especially high when the content is of no particular interest to the learner.
-Memorizing dates in history or major exports of foreign countries is like that, for most people.
-School is not the only place where that kind of learning is found.
-Learning somebody's name or telephone number is equally arbitrary.
-We have to use our own energy to make such arbitrary items stick in our memories.
-The "mental glue" necessary is expensive, since that type of learning uses up a lot of energy.
+Memorization is a very "expensive" way to learn.
+The energy cost can be especially high when the content is of no particular interest to the learner, e.g. memorizing dates or major exports for the majority of people.
+School is one place where this sort of learning is found, but another example may be learning people's names or telephone numbers.
+Each person has to use their own energy to make arbitrary items "stick" in their memories.
+The "mental glue" necessary is expensive, since that type of learning is considered to use a lot of energy.
+Not only is this type of learning expensive, Gattegno also regards it as fragile, meaning that items considered arbitrary are more difficult to remember.
+Even when a great effort is made, memorization is not always successful.